Reshmanalawade/Netflix-Data-Analysis/README.md

    pandemic, while pricing remained relatively stable to retain market share.

 ## Recommendation :
-1. Regulations in long term rentals can impact the business adversely, there might be customer and hosts churn due to uncertainty.
+1. Regulations around content distribution, censorship, or local content quotas can significantly impact Netflix’s operations in various regions, leading to increased compliance costs or content unavailability.
-2. Such regulations might add to AirBnBs losses which might be difficult to recover later.
+2. Such regulations might lead to subscriber churn in affected markets due to dissatisfaction or limited content access, ultimately affecting Netflix’s revenue and market share.
+3. Netflix can proactively engage with local regulators and adopt flexible content strategies that balance compliance with user expectations.
-3. If the customer experience is going to get impacted due to this, it would lead to incorrect brand perception.
+4. If the customer experience is compromised due to content restrictions, it could harm Netflix’s brand perception as a global platform for diverse and unrestricted entertainment.
-4. It is recommended to watch out for any such regulations at other places and be prepared for it.
-5. AirBnB can replicate such regulations at other places.
-6. They can keep strict rules to onboard and release the hosts.
-7. They can limit the number of AirBnBs in a locality to ensure the public has enough rental options and the government doesn't step in.
+5. It is recommended that Netflix closely monitor emerging regulatory trends in content policies across different countries and prepare mitigation strategies in advance.
+   Netflix can proactively engage with local regulators and adopt flexible
+6. It can also invest more in locally produced content to meet regional quotas while preserving user engagement.
+7. Netflix should consider creating adaptive content delivery mechanisms that allow platform customization in line with local laws without impacting the global user base.